- CLIENT SERVICES

 Make sure your narration and on-screen text work together.
 If you find you’re shortening sentences or changing wording on-screen, change your voiceover script to match the text.
 If the audio and text don’t match up, it can be confusing for the learner because they’re not sure what to pay attention to!

 Not every training requires an end-of-course assessment, but many do.
 Assessments allow the organization and the learner to assess the understanding of the content presented.
 They also allow the instructional designer to collect important data on the effectiveness of the course.

 Make sure any knowledge checks you include throughout the course support the end assessment.
 Think of them as practice for the test, if they have nothing to do with meeting the end goal, you probably don’t need them!

 Assessments are not always graded (some may be open-ended or reflective) but graded assessments can offer important feedback to the learner at the end of the course.
 Consider giving the learner feedback even if a passing grade isn’t required to complete the course.

 Wrapping It Up

-Building your first e-learning course is an adventure!
+Building your first eLearning course is an adventure!
 Keeping in mind these 8 considerations are the first step to finishing strong.
-If you need more structured help to become a full-stack Instructional Designer, without getting another degree, check out my 12-week immersive program Instructional Design & Tech Accelerator Certificate Program Or, if you’re ready to start building, check out one of my already made eLearning course templates with sections, learning objective slides, quizzes, scenarios, and more!
+If you need more structured help to become a full-stack Instructional Designer, without getting another degree, check out my 12-week immersive program Instructional Design & Tech Accelerator Certificate Program Or, if you’re ready to start building, check out one of my pre-made eLearning course templates with sections, learning objective slides, quizzes, scenarios, and more!